-Laying the ice using REALice® treated water gives you an optimal foundation for high-quality ice.
+Resurfacing the ice rink using REALice® treated water gives you an optimal foundation for high-quality and clear ice.
 REALice® treated water produces ice which is hard and more resilient than traditional ice.
 As micro-bubbles, that normally are in the water have been removed, the ice obtains greater clarity so that advertising and lines become more clearly visible through it.

 REALice® removes micro-bubbles from water that’s used when laying and resurfacing the ice.
 The ice-sheet can be resurfaced with REALice® ambient temperature water, which eliminates the need to burn natural gas to heat the water.
 By removing micro-bubbles, the ice sheet becomes a more compact sheet of ice.
 Learn more about the REALice® technology